 If they are not impressed, they won’t be engaged.
 If they are not engaged, they won’t stay long enough to contact you or make a purchase.

-That’s why content is the most important thing on your site.
+That’s why good content should be the most important thing on your site.
 If you don’t build decent content for your website, you are likely to fail to achieve your goals.
-Ignore it at your peril.
+So Ignore it at your peril.

 - Who is it for?
 (Does it fit my audience needs)